-GARETH RENOWDEN (Deputy Chairman)
+GARETH RENOWDEN (Board Chairman)

 Gareth, an Oxford University graduate, is a writer, photographer and truffle grower based in the Waipara Valley.
 He has had a 35-year career in journalism and magazine publishing and has written books on olive growing, truffles and climate change.
 He is the publisher of the influential Hot Topic blog covering climate change science and policy.
 His most recent book is a science fiction satire set in NZ.
 Gareth has been actively involved in the New Zealand truffle industry’s development since 1997, being a Past President of the Truffle Association.
 He was a founder member of the Waipara River Protection Group and played a key role in developing a management strategy for the river.
 Gareth is also a committee member of the New Zealand Meteorological Society.